Limiting directions for random walks in classical affine Weyl groups: Background

 To determine if $r_\theta w>w$ we use the combinatorial formulas for inversions; see \cite[Chapter 8]{bjorner-brenti-2005}.
 The explicit formula for $\psi$ is given for $C_n$ in \eqref{eq:limC} and for $B_n$ and $D_n$ in \eqref{eq:limB}.

-Recall that Lam's results do not depend on the choice of convention.
 We next list the Coxeter group conventions we employ in this article for the classical types.
 We note that these conventions are slightly different from those used by Bj\"orner and Brenti~\cite{bjorner-brenti-2005}, but are used in \cite[Chapter 17]{boroviks-2010}, for example.
+Lam's proofs are uniform for all types and therefore, do not need to assume any such choices.
 For each type ($C$, $B$ and $D$), we list the choice of roots, simple roots and highest root in Table~\ref{tab:root-data}.